knit-bee/tei-make-corpus/README.md

 * lxml >= 4.0

 ## Usage
 `tei-make-corpus` assumes that the TEI files you want to merge to a `teiCorpus` are valid TEI files (according to [TEI P5](https://www.tei-c.org/release/doc/tei-p5-doc/en/html/index.html)).
-Otherwise, it is not guaranteed that the output is valid according the same standard.
+Otherwise, it is not guaranteed that the output is valid according to the same standard.

 `tei-make-corpus` can be used from the command line: